Pskov State Polytechnic Institute

-The Pskov State Polytechnic Institute (PPI) was a major educational institution in the Pskov Region.
+The Pskov State Polytechnic Institute (Псковский государственный политехнический институт was a major educational institution in the Pskov Region.
 About 7000 full-time and part-time students study at PPI.
 In 2010 it was merged with the Pskov State Pedagogical Institute to form the Pskov State University.

 History

 The institute was founded in 1960 as an educational and consulting center of the North-west Polytechnic Institute.
 In 1972 PPI became a branch of the Leningrad Polytechnic Institute (LPI).
 It became an independent educational institution in 2004 by the Order of the Government of Russia on the basis of the branch of Saint-Petersburg State Polytechnic University.

 Today

 The institute trains specialists in Economics, Finance, Management, Public Administration, Construction, Mechanical Engineering, Computer Science, Electrical Engineering, and Automatic Production.
 PPI has highly skilled teaching staff.

 International cooperation

 Pskov State Polytechnic Institute cooperates with 10 institutions of higher education in Germany, the Netherlands, Finland, the United States, Poland, Lithuania and Latvia.

 The partners of the Institute are: Savonia University of Applied Sciences, Kuopio (FIN); Turku University of Applied Sciences, Turku (FIN); the Hague School of European Studies at the Hague University of Professional Education, the Hague (NL); the University of Massachusetts Amherst, Amherst, Massachusetts (USA); Aahen Higher Professional School, Aahen (GER); Jagiellonian University, Kraków (POL); Kaunas College, Kaunas (LT); Rezekne Higher Education Institution, Rezekne (LV); Malnava College, Malnava (LV); and Eschweiler Professional College, Eschweiler (GER).

 PPI cooperates with partner institutions within the Baltic Sea Sustainable Development Network (BSSDN) and the International Academy of Sciences of Higher School.
 In addition, the institute is planning to join the Baltic Sea Region University Network (BSRUN).

 International cooperation is carried out in the following areas: economics and finance, tourism, public administration, management, industrial and civil engineering, motor vehicles and motor transportation, environmental engineering, information technologies, mechanical engineering, power supply and electromechanics.